trevorld/dotfiles/docs/pesd_server_notes.rst

 Knitro
 ------

-* The Knitro directory is currently located on both servers at ``/data/knitro-12.4.0-Linux-64``.
+* The Knitro directory is currently located on the servers at ``/data/knitro-12.4.0-Linux-64``.
 * Knitro may require that several environmental variables are setup before it runs correctly e.g. in ``bash`` shell::

     export ARTELYS_LICENSE_NETWORK_ADDR=license4.stanford.edu